 Can I still use an actual keyboard and mouse?

 Typing out long emails or documents on a touchscreen isn’t fun or efficient, so if you plan to use your tablet for either of these things, you could buy separate keyboard and mouse accessories to use when you need them.
-These can be connected to the tablet wirelessly via Bluetooth technology.
-They’re quite affordable too, starting at around £13 on Amazon.
+These can be connected to the tablet wirelessly via Bluetooth technology and are quite affordable

 What size should I get?

 Tablets typically range from 7 inches up to 10 inches in size – measured across the diagonal.
 A bigger screen means more comfortable browsing and a better movie-watching experience, but smaller tablets are more portable and easier to carry around.